 The post office was named Lutz, borrowing from Lutz Junction, the name that brothers William and Charles Lutz had given to the rail depot they had established there.
 Lutz was established when the name changed from "North Tampa" in January 1913.

-Just south of this sign was a popular steak restaurant called "Blaikies."
-The restaurant closed in the early 1990's and the location became a fruit & vegetable stand for a short time, then was demolished in the mid 1990's when US 41 was to be widened from a two-lane road to the six-lane highway you see here.
-Now there is a spiffy new Publix supermarket there.
-(Southbound traffic lanes are off camera to the left.)
-During the "two-lane" years, it was not uncommon for farmers to drive their tractors on US 41, crawling along while leading a mile-long parade of commuter traffic behind them.
+Just south of the apex was a popular steak restaurant called "Blaikies."
+The restaurant closed in the early 1990's and the location became a fruit & vegetable stand for a short time, then was demolished in the mid 1990's when US 41 was to be widened from a two-lane road to the six-lane highway.

 Read some surprising facts about the new signs and the original signs which were removed during the road construction.
 The D.O.T. was NOT going to allow them because "Welcome" signs can only be placed for incorporated areas.
 Read how Grandpa got around this!

-The lonely wail of the frequent night trains can be heard all throughout Lutz.
+These tracks run alongside US 41 through Lutz.
+The lonely wail of the frequent night trains can be heard throughout Lutz and and the north Tampa area.

 A local hot-air balloon club often launches on clear, calm Sunday mornings and float over Lutz.

 This pond on Livingston Rd. is actually a large puddle formed due to heavy rains.
-The low level field floods so often that now the pond has become permanent.

 Quick as a wink, the weather can turn on you.

 This beautiful home is located on Florida Avenue, not too far south of the Lutz apex.
+Note the miniature stagecoach on the left.

-Lutz Page 1 Lutz Page 2
+Lutz Page 2

 Lutz Page 3